 Vantage Workflow Designer is the primary client program in Vantage: you use it to design and configure workflows to meet your media transcoding requirements.
-Workflow Designer combines a wide range of workflow design and media processing capabilities into a single program, enabling you to create workflows to solve a broad set of operational media processing problems.
+Vantage Workflow Designer is a local, Windows program.
+It combines a wide range of workflow design and media processing capabilities into a single program, enabling you to create, construct, and configure workflows to automate media processing tasks in your organization.

-Workflow Designer also allows you to activate and deactivate workflows, submit media for processing, and monitor the jobs that are created as workflows process the media.
+Workflow Designer allows you to manage and use workflows as well-activate and deactivate workflows, submit media for processing, and monitor the jobs that are created as workflows process your media.